May 15 - 19th 2024 (5 days/4 nights)

 Snow Canyon State Park fee

-A tour leader accompanying you from NYC
+A tour coordinator accompanying you during the tour

 All taxes and fees